cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 .. ifnotslides::

-   This is a minimal :term:`Cylc workflow`, in which we have defined a :term:`graph` representing a workflow for Cylc to run.
+   This is a minimal :term:`Cylc workflow` that defines a :term:`graph` of tasks to run, but does not yet say what scripts or applications to run for each task.
+We will cover that later in the :ref:`runtime tutorial
-   We have not yet provided Cylc with the scripts or binaries to run for each task.
-This will be covered later in the :ref:`runtime tutorial <tutorial-runtime>`.
+   <tutorial-runtime>`.

-   Cylc provides a GUI for visualising :term:`graphs <graph>`.
-It is run on the command line using the ``cylc graph <path>`` command where the path ``path`` is to the :cylc:conf:`flow.cylc` file you wish to visualise.
+   Cylc provides a command line utility for visualising :term:`graphs <graph>`, ``cylc graph <path>``, where ``path`` is the location of the :cylc:conf:`flow.cylc` file.

-   When run, ``cylc graph`` will display a diagram similar to the ones you have seen so far.
-The number ``1`` which appears below each task is the :term:`cycle point`.
+   It generates diagrams similar to the ones you have seen so far.
+The number ``1`` below each task is the :term:`cycle point`.
 We will explain what this means in the next section.

 .. image:: ../img/cylc-graph.png
    :align: center